-The operator had been chartered to fly the Chapecoense football team and associated personnel from São Paulo, Brazil (Guarhulos SKGR airport) to Rionegro, Colombia (Jose Maria Cordoba Airport in Rionegro, near Medellin).
+The operator had been chartered to fly the Chapecoense football team and associated personnel from Guarulhos Municipality, State of São Paulo, Brazil (Guarhulos International Airport ICAO: SBGR) to Rionegro, Colombia (Jose Maria Cordoba Airport in Rionegro, near Medellin).
 Under Brazilian regulations charter flights may only normally be operated by an operator based in either the country of departure or arrival.
 The operator was based in Bolivia and was unable to get the necessary permission to operate the flight as planned.
-Arrangements were made instead for the passengers to be flown from São Paulo - Brazil (ICAO: SBGR) on a scheduled flight to Santa Cruz - Bolivia (ICAO: SLVR) where they boarded the charter flight to Rionegro - Colombia (ICAO: SKRG).
+Arrangements were made instead for the passengers to be flown from Guarulhos - Brazil (ICAO: SBGR) on a scheduled flight to Santa Cruz - Bolivia (ICAO: SLVR) where they boarded the charter flight to Rionegro - Colombia (ICAO: SKRG).